10 Tips to Get a Great Real Estate Deal in Any Market

 Rather, you should be thinking this property must be way overpriced or contains some serious defects.

-But if you like the property after doing your due diligence, at least come in with a
+But if you like the property after doing your due diligence, at least come in with a bid lower than the reduced asking price.

 2. Know Your Market Demographics